St Mary's Island is a wealth of stories -- of people, heritage, new life and hope.

 We also have our booklet on the Medway Hulks -- the de-masted hulks of warships fitted out to take hundreds of convicts and prisoners of war.
 They floated in the River Medway and off Sheerness with each having a crew of guardians and the convicts coming ashore to work.

 We already have sold over a hundred copies of the booklet produced alongside the 20 Years of St Mary’s Island Exhibition.
+Not forgetting text and illustrations from our St Mary's Island 1914 - 2014 exhibition as booklets.

 To get your booklet copies, priced £1, telephone Brian Portway on 01634 891708 or send us a contact message through our web site.
 Or see us at the meeting.
-We meet at St Mary's Island Community Centre, Island Way West, Chatham ME4 3EP on the sewcond Monday each two months.
+We meet at St Mary's Island Community Centre, Island Way West, Chatham ME4 3EP on the second Monday each two months.
 See you there.